A variety of University programs and services provide assistance to students. These programs and services are described in the following sections.

 The Student Government is the governing body representing all Cameron University students.
 This organization, comprised of Senators from the academic departments and representatives from the student organizations, is presided over by a student-elected president.
 The purpose of the Student Government is to promote the interests and welfare of the student body.
 SGA officers can be reached by calling 580-581-2244.

 Student and Departmental Organizations

 By participating in departmental clubs, honor societies, and special interest organizations, students develop life skills by utilizing them at the University, and in the community, enriching their college experience.
 Information about membership in student organizations is available in the Office of Student Activities, 581-2217.

 A wide range of cultural events are presented each year by the various departments and special committees on campus.

 The Lecture and Concerts Committee sponsors both popular and classical musical concerts while also bringing to campus a number of eminent speakers on many subjects, from politics to science.

-The School of Liberal Arts offers a variety of arts activities and opportunities, which are open to all Cameron students regardless of major.
-The Art Department sponsors frequent student gallery shows as well as workshops and exhibits by well-known visiting professionals.
+The School of Arts and Sciences offers a variety of arts activities and opportunities, which are open to all Cameron students regardless of major.
+The Department of Art, Music and Theatre Arts sponsors frequent student gallery shows as well as workshops and exhibits by well-known visiting professionals.
 Cameron's award-winning Speech and Debate Team competes at the national level.
 Student musicians can choose from a wide array of instrumental ensembles and choirs.
-The Departments of Music and Theatre Arts produce numerous productions each year.
+The Departments of Art, Music and Theatre Arts also produces numerous productions each year.